 The Juvenile Courts in Florida have jurisdiction over criminal felonies and misdemeanor cases for defendants under the age of nineteen (19).
-The Ninth Circuit Juvenile Court Division has three (3) Circuit Judges in Orange County.

 The Juvenile Courts in Florida have jurisdiction over all dependency matters for juveniles up to the age of eighteen years of age.
-The Ninth Circuit Juvenile Court Division has three (3) Circuit Judges in Orange County hearing juvenile dependency cases.

 In 2001, the Ninth Judicial Circuit, in cooperation with the Orange County Youth and Family Services Division and the Orange County Public Schools, established a Truancy Court to provide a forum to hear and rule on Truancy Petitions filed against minor children alleged to be skipping school.
 A Magistrate hears and makes recommendations to the Court on punishments for truants.
 The program provides participants and their families with services, intervention, and case management.